keith-turner/fluo-quickstart/README.md

 fluo-quickstart
 ===============

 A simple word count example using Fluo.
-Inorder to run this example, clone this repo and then execute the following maven command.
+In order to run this example, clone this repo and then execute the following maven commands.

 ```
 git clone https://github.com/fluo-io/fluo-quickstart.git